JoshLoecker/MAPT/README.md

 				     | -- silva_alignment_file.fasta
 				     | -- some_other_file.txt
 ```
+The `results` folder does not need to exist, but it can if you would like.
+If it does not exist, It will be created by Singularity/Docker when starting the container

 ### <ins>Singularty</ins>
 1. If you are working on a cluster, Singularity may already be installed; this is the case with SciNet.
 If Singularity is not installed, follow the instructions: [Install Singularity](https://singularity.lbl.gov/install-linux)